 So I got in touch with different working dog owners and asked the question.
 Some people said that if a dog is kept in the home it is a pet, and if it is kept outside in a kennel it is a working dog.
 I understand the angle, as some dogs that are kept in kennels outside only ever really come out to work.
 However, does this make them any less a pet if the family has children who often play with the dog?
 Or if the owner enjoys walks with the dog when not working?
 (Read how to keep your dog warm in kennels in winter.)

-I had my first season trialling last year and learned a lot watching fellow handlers.
-One friend and competitor was thrilled to make up his Labrador to a field trial champion and qualify for the International Gundog League championships.
+During my first season field trialling I learned a lot watching fellow handlers.
+One friend and competitor was thrilled to make up his labrador to a field trial champion and qualify for the International Gundog League championships.
 This dog is quite clearly worth a great deal in both monetary and sentimental value and could easily be viewed as an asset rather than a pet.
 His potential earnings as a fully health-tested field trial champion are unlimited and I am sure he will do well as a stud dog.
 So it was interesting to hear how the dog spent its evenings curled up either in front of the fire or on the sofa.
 It was even more amusing to discover that said dog could be found sneaking into the couple’s bed when he felt like a cuddle.
 It was clear that this was a loved and valued pet as much as it was a competition dog.
 (Read more about field trials and dogs here.)

 We see many working dogs given specific jobs: in the police force, security, search and rescue, as guide dogs and even as cancer detection dogs.
 The list of roles our canine friends fill is vast and it is clear that no animal nor human could come close to replacing them.
 These dogs spend the best years of their lives in these working roles.
 They are true working dogs.